jijovaliyaveettil/Automations/README.md

 # Automation
 These are some just basic automation programs that I have done to make some tasks easier in my day to day life.
-These codes are raw and i just worked on them while learning fraeworks such as selenium and BeautifulSoup.
+These codes are raw and i just worked on them while learning frameworks such as selenium and BeautifulSoup.

 Something to work on in the Future: